npm/cli/docs/lib/content/using-npm/dependency-selectors.md

 - `:path(<path>)` [glob](https://www.npmjs.com/package/glob) matching based on dependencies path relative to the project
 - `:type(<type>)` [based on currently recognized types](https://github.com/npm/npm-package-arg#result-object)
 - `:outdated(<type>)` when a dependency is outdated
+- `:vuln` when a dependency has a known vulnerability

 ##### `:semver(<spec>, [selector], [function])`